 To Receive the Most Benefits from the Teen Online Program

-In order to receive the most benefits from the COPE 7-Session Teen Online program, it’s extremely important that your child completes all seven sessions.
+In order to receive the most benefits from the COPE 7-Session Teen Online program, it’s extremely important that your teen completes all seven sessions.

 Each session of the program focuses on a new concept and provides different activities that build upon the earlier lessons.
-The programs positive research results are based upon the teen successfully completing all seven sessions over a seven week time frame.
+The programs positive results are based upon the teen successfully completing all seven sessions over a seven week time frame, practicing the skills, and completing the assignments.

 The program interface includes a page (Print Answers tab) that summarizes each week’s questions/answers and a button (Download Pdf) that allows you or your teen to download and save or print the program questions/answers.
 Your teen can use these pages to help him or her recall the concepts taught each week or to demonstrate to you their completion of each session.